ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 }
 ```

-Now we have the basics to start an instances.
+Now we have the basics to start an instance.
 We'll see how to set up the instance with specific parameters at boot time.

 ## Configuring this instance